Chapman School of Seamanship

-The Charles F. Chapman School of Seamanship is a 501c3 non-profit school of seamanship training located in Stuart, Florida.
+The Charles F. Chapman School of Seamanship is a 501(c)(3) non-profit school of seamanship training located in Stuart, Florida.
 The school serves professional and recreational boaters through "learning at the helm" experiential education.
 Additionally, Chapman School of Seamanship offers a Yacht and Small Craft Marine Surveying program.

 History

 The Charles F. Chapman School of Seamanship, Inc. was founded in 1971 by the late Glen D. Castle and the late Charles Frederic Chapman and incorporated in Florida in 1972.
 Castle, an experienced mariner, and Chapman, the veteran boating editor of Motor Boating & Sailing and author of the best selling Piloting, Seamanship & Small Boat Handling, made an interesting combination.

-Because of their love for the sea and concern for the lack of maritime vocational training other than from four year institutions, they joined together to found the not-for-profit institution to which Chapman gave his name.
+Because of their love for the sea and concern for the lack of maritime vocational training other than from four year institutions, they joined to found the not-for-profit institution to which Chapman gave his name.

 Classes began at the School on board a 93 ft. former Coast Guard cutter donated by Canadian monks.
 From its humble beginnings the School grew from one vessel/classroom to an 8-acre campus, from 3 students to 1,100 a year and to a training fleet of 30 vessels.